UXAF: User Experience Accessibility First

 Book

-UXAF: User Experience Accessibility First explores how human variance becomes a source of product intelligence for AI systems.
+How human variance becomes product intelligence for AI systems.

 LiveWritings